Chula Vista, California: Tourism

 Tourism serves as an economic engine for Chula Vista.
 The city has numerous dining, shopping, and cinema experiences.
 As with many California cities, Chula Vista features many golf courses.
 Some of the city's notable attractions included the Living Coast Discovery Center, Otay Valley Regional Park, North Island Credit Union Amphitheatre, OnStage Playhouse, Chula Vista Marina, Sesame Place San Diego, and the Chula Vista Elite Athlete Training Center.
 The Nature Center is home to interactive exhibits describing geologic and historic aspects of the Sweetwater Marsh and San Diego Bay.
 The center has exhibits on sharks, rays, waterbirds, birds of prey, insects, and flora.
 Otay Valley Regional Park is located partially within Chula Vista, where it covers the area of a natural river valley.

+In the next two projected years, Chula vista will be home to a new park, the upcoming park will be in the Cota Vera neighborhood, it is estimated to cost around $7.8 million.
+The park will be the first in the nation to honor Filipino American veterans.
+A monument in the park is currently under development; the monument is privately funded.
+It is planned to be designed by the Filipino-American Military Officers Association (FAMOS) and members of the community.

 The marina at Chula Vista is located in South Bay including multiple marinas and being home to the Chula Vista Yacht Club.
 Sports fishing and whale watching charters operate the regional bay area.
 The Chula Vista Elite Athlete Training Center assists current and future elite athletes in archery, rowing, kayaking, soccer (association football), softball, field hockey, tennis, track and field, and cycling.

 Chula Vista Center is the city's main shopping mall, opened in 1962.

 In 2025, the Gaylord Pacific Resort & Convention Center opened in Chula Vista.
 It is one of the largest hotels in California.

 Top employers

-According to the city's 2024 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2025 Annual Comprehensive Financial Report, the top employers in the city are: